grannycart/by-sound-alone_source/dc-manuscript/4_Chapter.md

 "Leveled out at 220 meters," said Gregory.
 "I'm going to make some adjustments to the trim tanks, see if I can get us floating evenly."

-As Gregory started opening and closing valves on the trim tank control panel, the hull of the prospect let out a long groan.
+As Gregory started opening and closing valves on the trim tank control panel, the hull of the _Prospect_ let out a long groan.

 "Easy my pretty lady," Percy whispered to her boat.